biocodices/biocodices/README.md

       I had problems with some test failing to parse a json response that was actually a 405 HTTP response handling HTML.
 I then ran this and it worked `mvn clean install -rf :cellbase-core -DskipTests`
-    - `cellbase download --assembly GRCh37 --data all`.
+    - `build/bin/cellbase.sh download --assembly GRCh37 --data all -o <path to download>`.
       This will grab some ~20 gigas of disk, so be sure to have that space available.

 You also need to download some resources from the web: